A Common Sense Approach

 Most of our adopters maintain small play groups for neighborhood dogs in backyards, fenced in ball fields, tennis courts and small, low traffic neighborhood parks.
 If yours does not, see if you can't find one or two dog owners in your area who might be willing to start a small social group.

-HOT TIP: Rent a backyard through this app and create play dates with dogs that you know your dog will enjoy.
+HOT TIP: This rocks!
+Rent a backyard through this app and create play dates with dogs that you know your dog will enjoy.
 SniffSpot

 Honestly?
 Some of most well socialized dogs in BADRAP are able to stay that way simply because we've chosen to avoid setting them up to fail in situations like dog parks.
 Our dogs benefit from curating their list of 'dog friendships,' much in the same way parents seek out good playmates for their small children.